 Most Americans who invest in crypto believe they have the tools to get rich.
 They all share the same trait: the dream of becoming millionaires.

-Over half of digital currency users believe that the new asset class will make them billionaires.
+71% of Crypto Investors are Confident they’d Become Rich.
+Over half of the digital currency users believe the new asset class will make them billionaires.
 So revealed a recent study conducted by The Harris Poll.
-U.S. adults' desires to become very wealthy are increasing; however, this trend is incredibly empowering among crypto-investors.
+U.S. adults’ desires to become very wealthy are increasing; however, this trend is incredibly empowering among crypto-investors.
 Even though Bitcoin and other cryptocurrencies plummeted throughout 2022, users are confident in their investments.

-According to the survey conducted in July of this year, 71% of Americans who own digital assets claimed to have the tools to become a billionaire in the future.
-In comparison, 44% of the broader group of survey participants agreed with the same statement.
+According to a survey conducted in July of this year, 71% of Americans who own digital assets claimed to have the tools to become a billionaire in the future.
+In comparison, 44% of the survey participants agreed with the same statement.

 Millennials Crave Wealth and Crypto

 Most Americans share a common desire: to amass large fortunes of money.
 According to the study, 6 in 10 want to be a billionaire someday and claim that the wealthy are good for society.
 However, the remaining 40% said they loathe millionaires at the other extreme.